 I am a Newton resident.
-How do I contact my City Councilors?
+How do I contact my City Councilor?

 Brookline Bicycle Advisory Committee